ed-kung/CSUN-Econ-433/docs/labs/lab01.md

 >
 > Students often run into issues unzipping this file.
 If you're having trouble on your computer, you can also try an online extraction utility like [Ezyzip](https://www.ezyzip.com/unzip-tar-gz-file-online.html){:target="_blank"}.

-- Open the file in Excel.
+- Open the file in Excel (or Numbers in Mac).
 How many rows are there?
 How many columns?

 ## Extra Credit

 Los Angeles county is represented in the data by the `COUNTYFIP` code 37.
-Try caculating the average wage and salary income (`INCWAGE`) for employed people (`EMPSTAT==1`) between the ages of 25 and 65 in Los Angeles county in 2019.
+Try caculating the average wage and salary income (`INCWAGE`) for employed people (`EMPSTAT==1`) between the ages of 25 and 65 in Los Angeles county in 2023.
 You'll have to ignore people with invalid codes for `INCWAGE` (see the codebook to learn what these invalid codes are.)

 You may use Excel or R or any other program to make this calculation.
-Submit the answer on your Week 1 Problem Set.

 ## Takeaways